 - The Challenge: Like many good things in dance (as in life), nailing a proper undercurve or overcurve takes time, repetition, and focus.
 They can also be very, very boring.
 How can you keep it fresh for your dancers as they struggle to really find the proper shift of weight with the pelvis, while maintaining good alignment?

 - My Advice: Don’t spend too much time on the actual movements themselves, but instead highlight just how prevalent these basic ideas are in just about every aspect of dance technique.
-I do include an undercurve and overcurve combination in every modern, contemporary, and lyrical class that I teach, and in ballet and jazz I try to include chasse, temps levee, and pique movements into barre or warm-up.
+I do include an undercurve and overcurve combination in almost every modern, contemporary, and lyrical class that I teach, and in ballet and jazz I include plenty of weight shifts like chasse, temps levee, pique, ball change, and sliding movements.
 But, I also point out where else they show up in class: in triplets or balances, in jumping combinations, any time you chasse into a releve, when stepping up into a balance, in turn preps, etc. I do this verbally, of course, but it’s often more powerful to SHOW it through my personal demonstration, and to have students observe others in class who have “gotten it.”
 Undercurve and overcurve also make great concepts for improv games.
 For example: Travel across the floor with a partner, but you always have to be doing the opposite of your partner (so if your partner undercurves, you overcurve).

 4.)
 Articulation of the Feet and Ankles: Can you point, flex, pronate, supinate, find a neutral foot, lift just the toes, lift just the heal, and slide your foot across the floor without socks?
 Being able to articulate your feet and ankles is not only important as a dancer, it’s also important as a human being.
 (I’ll let Katy Bowman tell you more…) So often I see dancers who hold excess tension in their feet and ankles, which impacts balance, releve, jumping, weight shift, turning, traveling movement of all kinds, and more.
 Being able to find a full range of foot articulation (beyond point and flex) is incredibly important for dancers of every genre.